shlin168/airflow-event-plugins/docs/event_plugins.md

 * `last_receive_time(datetime)`: the last time event message received
 * `timeout(datetime)`: the time that the value in `last_receive` column would be expired and should be removed.

+#### Note
-Note: We used to use `shelve db` to store event records for each `KafkaConsumerOperator`.
+We used to use `shelve db` to store event records for each `KafkaConsumerOperator`.
 However, if using `CeleryExecutor` with Celery workers (multiple machines), the task might be executed in different machine each time.
 It's not feasible to store the status in local files.
 So we change to use `sqlalchemy` to store and manipulate the records in database, just like how airflow control the status of tasks in DAGs.